 Want to sleep in Boston’s very first skyscraper?
-Originally constructed in 1893, the 13-story Ames Building was, for many years, the tallest building in the city.
+Originally constructed in 1893, the 15-story Ames Building was, for many years, the tallest building in the city.
 Renowned architect David Rockwell helped reconceive the building as the high-end Ames Hotel in 2009, preserving much of the original detailing.
-Celebrities ranging from Madonna to Shaquille O’Neal have since stayed in the luxury hotel.
+Many celebrities have since stayed in the luxury hotel.

 The rooms at the Ames feel more like opulent city apartments, with modernist furniture and eclectic details like feather chandeliers and gold-sequined pillows.
 The property’s historic roots are reflected in the 13-foot ceilings and Romanesque, floor-to-ceiling arched windows.
-Other classic elements include decorative marble fireplaces, oak wood floors, and reclaimed-granite vanities in the bathrooms.
+Other classic elements include decorative marble fireplaces and oak wood floors.
 Centrally located in downtown Boston, the Ames provides easy foot access to many of the city’s best-known attractions.

 Have you been here?
 Share a tip or a photo with fellow travelers.